jganetsk/impossible-escape/README.tex.md

 ### Applying Group Theory to the Problem

 In order to make $C$ a group, we need to be able to answer the question *what does it mean to add two chessboard states together?* We can answer this by reinterpreting $C$ to be a set of chessboard state *deltas*.
 Note, this is a formality.
 There is essentially no difference between a group of states and a group of state deltas, except the latter motivates the intuition of what it means to add two group elements together.
-The identify element $e \in C$ could be interpreted as the zero delta (when interpreting as chessboard state deltas) or as the state of all 64 coins being tails-side up (when interpreting as chessboard states).
+The identity element $e \in C$ could be interpreted as the zero delta (when interpreting as chessboard state deltas) or as the state of all 64 coins being tails-side up (when interpreting as chessboard states).
 Conceptually, prisoner #1 must choose an element from a set of 64 chessboard state deltas, which is a subset of $C$.

 We will choose to make $C$ the vector space $\{0, 1\}^{64}$.
 In other words, $C$ is the group of 64-bit bitvectors under the XOR operator.
 Incidentally, these groups are also Abelian, in case we happen to use commutativity below.